shivamgarg19/People-Counter-App/WRITEUP.md

 # Project Write-Up

-You can use this document as a template for providing your project write-up.
-However, if you have a different format you prefer, feel free to use it as long as you answer all required questions.
+The people counter application to create a smart video IoT solution using Intel® hardware and software tools.
+The app will detect people in a designated area, providing the number of people in the frame, average duration of people in frame, and total count.

 ## Explaining Custom Layers

-The process behind converting custom layers involves...

-Some of the potential reasons for handling custom layers are...
+OpenVino toolkit use model optimizer to reduce the size of the model.
+Model optimizer searches for the list of known layers for each layer in the model.
+The inference engine loads the layers from the model IR into the specified device plugin, which will search a list of known layer implementations for the device.
+If your model architecure contains layer or layers that are not in the list of known layers for the device, the Inference Engine considers the layer to be unsupported and reports an error.
+To use the model having the unsupported layer we need to use the custom layer feature of OpenVino Toolkit.

 ## Comparing Model Performance

 My method(s) to compare models before and after conversion to Intermediate Representations were Model Size, Model Inference, Model Accuracy

 ### Model Size